-Sensitivity does not include the effect of manual adjustments, which are not material analysis was run on all collectively-assessed assets, which assumed all assets were below the threshold, and apportioned a 12 month ECL.
+The setting of PD threshold bandings requires management judgement, and is a key source of estimation uncertainty.
+To demonstrate the sensitivity of the ECL to these PD thresholds bandings, analysis was run on all collectively-assessed assets, which assumed all assets were below the threshold, and apportioned a 12 month ECL.
 On the same asset base, analysis was run which assumed all performing assets were above the threshold, and apportioned a lifetime ECL.
 This gave rise to a hypothetical collective-assessment ECLs of EUR 866 million (2018: EUR 888 million) and EUR 2,665 million (2018: EUR 3,333 million) respectively.
 Please note that in this analysis all other ECL risk parameters (except for the stage) were kept equal.